eepyemy/to_anki/README.md

 Extract the zip file

 For user friendly initial setup run `setup` file, follow instructions and choose at the end Yes if you want to save the settings.

+It will automatically create `dict/{LANG}` folders after setup, put there any dictionary you want to be used for the specific source language (language you are trying to learn)

 After the settings are saved and you no longer want to modify them every time, you can run `export` file, which will skip the initial setup and will use the previously saved settings.